-- Written by TOM BARTLETT, The Chronicle of Higher Education
+- Contributed by TOM BARTLETT, The Chronicle of Higher Education TOM BARTLETT, The Chronicle of Higher Education

 A new science of religion says God has gotten a bad rap.